Wanstead Village

 R: Councillors and members of the public have identified and agreed on the location.

 T: The period between ward panel meetings will be used to monitor the success of this problem-solving process.
-Resources will also be taken into consideration, review to take place prior to next ward panel meeting.
-03/12/2025
+Resources will also be taken into consideration, review to take place prior to next ward panel meeting on 10th June 2026.

 Reduce Antisocial Behaviour (ASB) at Christchurch Green